agchivite/Wewiza/README.md

 # Wewiza
 App to compare prices from various markets, examples:

-- API´s: Amazon & Aliexpress
-- Support by community: Mercadona, Alcampo, Auchan, Lidl, etc.
+- Create an API from: Mercadona, Carrefour, Dia, Ahorramas...

 ## Members
 - JiaCheng Zhang